devth/devth.github.com/glossary.md

 ---
 layout: article
 title: Glossary of terms
+image:
+  teaser: granite_300_200.jpg
+  feature: granite_1200_300.jpg
 toc: true
 ---

 These are terms and concepts that I found unfamiliar the first time I encountered them.
 In most cases I'll provide a brief definition or example with a link to a more complete definition.
+Caution: wet paint!
+This is a work in progress.

 ## Rank-1 Polymorphic Function